 Hershey is from Pennsylvania.
-There are other Pennsylvanian chocolate and candy companies, like Gertrude Hawk, Twizzlers (now a part of Hershey), Reese’s (ditto), Clark Bar, Good & Plenty, Mike & Ike, Hot Tamales, Marshmallow Peeps, and the Whitman’s Sampler, but none of that really matters, because Hershey is based in Hershey, Pennsylvania.
+There are other Pennsylvanian chocolate and candy companies, including Gertrude Hawk, Twizzlers (now a part of Hershey), Reese’s (ditto), Clark Bar, Good & Plenty, Mike & Ike, Hot Tamales, Marshmallow Peeps, and the Whitman’s Sampler, but none of that really matters, because Hershey is based in Hershey, Pennsylvania.
 Even if none of those other companies existed, Pennsylvania would still be a power player in chocolate.

 I do not have an answer for why Pennsylvania is so good at potato chips and other snack foods.
 But I was born and raised in southeastern Pennsylvania, and I have some ideas.

 There is a particular brand of provinciality specific to Pennsylvania that could, I think, lead to distinctive foods like lard-fried dark potato chips.
 The Pennsylvania Dutch territory, which spans the entire potato chip and pretzel-making belt, is famously insular; this is an area that makes stuff for the people who live there.
 Up until World War II, a variety of German was the dominant language in this community; they still pretty much police and manage themselves.
-The extent to which Lancaster and York counties are isolated farmers who call each other “thou” is pretty overstated, at least in 2017, but there’s no denying that there has been a conscious effort by this community to stay separate and take care of itself.
+The extent to which Lancaster and York counties are isolated farmers who call each other “thou” is pretty overstated, at least in the 21st century, but there’s no denying that there has been a conscious effort by this community to stay separate and take care of itself.

 Philadelphia was the country’s wealthiest, busiest, and most modern city until the War of 1812, at which point somebody realized that New York, with actual access to an ocean, makes more sense as a port city.
 But Philadelphia was still the most populous city in the country, at least for a few decades afterwards, and began to invest inwards: factories, manufacturing plants, foundries.
-Central and eastern Pennsylvania produced essentials like iron and coal, but with an already-made distribution network to the rest of the country, it made sense to manufacture just about anything.
+Central and eastern Pennsylvania produced essentials such as iron and coal, but with an already-made distribution network to the rest of the country, it made sense to manufacture just about anything.
 “I think historically speaking, we produced sort of weird, indulgent luxury items,” says Jason Sheehan, the food editor at Philadelphia Magazine.
 Potato chips weren’t indulgent luxury items for long, but as they became cheaper to produce, Pennsylvania started to struggle.

-Philadelphia declined into economic disaster following World War II, New York City and Washington, DC—only two or so hours away—became world powers.
+Philadelphia declined into economic disaster following World War II; New York City and Washington, DC—only two or so hours away—became world powers.
 My theory is that Pennsylvanians, without access to the same level of cultural interchange through trade and also with maybe a desire to preserve traditions, stuck to their guns.
 And potato chip companies, making something decadent but now very cheap, could still find a market and thus a way to survive even as the bigger manufacturers went out of business.

 Pennsylvania was a target for immigrants, a booming manufacturing and trading zone, until suddenly it wasn’t.
 And in a lot of ways, that’s allowed culture in the state to crystallize and resist change.
 Pennsylvania certainly isn’t a static place, but the combination of a large population and consistently high percentage of people born in the state who stay there is unusual.
 According to 2012 Census data, 74 percent of people living in Pennsylvania were born there.
-Compare that to other high-population states and you’ll see the difference: only 54 percent of Californians, 63 percent of New Yorkers, and 61 percent of Texans were born in the state in which they currently reside.
+Compare that to other high-population states and you’ll see the difference: Only 54 percent of Californians, 63 percent of New Yorkers, and 61 percent of Texans were born in the state in which they currently reside.

 “I think you’d be able to find that [tendency to prefer small local brands] everywhere, but Philadelphia just has so much,” says Sheehan.
 Sheehan has worked as a food critic in several other cities, but Philadelphia, he says, has exponentially more niche local foodstuffs than anywhere else he’s lived.
 Most regions might have a signature dish, a prized local beer, and that’s about it.
 Eastern Pennsylvania has dozens, and they aren’t niche to Pennsylvanians.
-Nobody ever mentions that Utz chips or Snyder’s pretzels, or birch beer or Tastykake or Martin’s potato rolls, are a cool local product.
+Nobody ever mentions that Utz chips or Snyder’s pretzels or birch beer or Tastykake or Martin’s potato rolls are a cool local product.
 They’re what you buy because they’re what’s available.